 Donations of supplies and equipment

 Shannon Medical Center has received numerous inquiries from individuals and organizations in the community on how they can help our front-line staff during this time.
 We sincerely appreciate this support.
-Currently, we have a need for the following items:
+If you would like to donate items or inquire about other ways you may help during this time, please contact our Development Office at 325.657.8343 or email SuziReynolds@shannonhealth.org.

 COVID-19 frequently asked questions